Position Description: Peer Support Specialist, Community Health Worker

 · Must possess and maintain a valid driver’s license and own mode of transportation at the time of hire and throughout the course of employment.

 KNOWLEDGE, SKILLS, AND ABILITY REQUIREMENTS:

-· Knowledge of local community behavioral health services, community agencies and support groups.
+· Knowledge of local community health services, community agencies and support groups.

 · Knowledge of public transit system preferred.